Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-k6ZS5wzlNKs.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Is the sink going to accept liquids in the future?
 https://www.youtube.com/watch?v=k6ZS5wzlNKs
+This question was possibly duplicated with a more recent answer: [January 19th, 2021 Livestream Q&A: Sink that accepts Liquids or Gas?](./yt-SskXA-lxaCI.md) https://www.youtube.com/watch?v=SskXA-lxaCI

 ### Topics
 * [Features > Buildings > AWESOME Sink](../topics/features/buildings/awesome-sink.md)